Hay Fever (cont.)

 If antihistamines and nasal sprays are not effective or not tolerated by the patient, other modalities of therapy are available.
 Allergy desensitization or immunotherapy may be needed.
 Allergy immunotherapy stimulates the immune system with gradually increasing doses of the substances to which a person is allergic.
-Because the patient is being exposed to the allergy-inducing substance, an allergic reaction can occur, and this treatment should be supervised by a physician.
+Because the patient is being exposed to the allergy-inducing substance, an allergic reaction can occur.
+Therefore, this treatment should be supervised by a physician.
 Although the exact way allergy desensitization works is not completely known, allergy injections appear to modify or stop the allergy "war" by reducing the strength of the IgE and its effect on the mast cells.
 This form of treatment is very effective for allergies to pollen, mites, cats, and especially stinging insects (for example, bees).
 Allergy immunotherapy usually requires a series of injections and takes three months to one year to become effective.
 The required length of treatment may vary, but three years is a typical course.
 Frequent office visits are necessary.

 The duration of the effect of allergy immunotherapy should last many years, if not a lifetime.
 Although rare, serious allergy reactions can occur while receiving allergy injections.
 One cannot predict who will have a severe reaction.
 Even after years of receiving allergy shots, a patient can experience a reaction.